KTX: Type of seats

-KTX offers two classes: First Class and Standard Class.
-Tickets also specify whether a seat is forward-facing or backward-facing according to the direction of travel.
+KTX-I and KTX-Sancheon offer First Class and Standard Class, while KTX-Eum and Cheongryong offer Superior Class and Standard Class.Tickets also specify whether a seat is forward-facing or backward-facing according to the direction of travel.
 First Class seats are arranged 2+1 across the train and Standard Class seats are configured 2+2.
 There are special reserved Family seats, which are grouped in four, including 2 forward-facing and 2 backward-facing seats.
 There are reserved seats and unassigned seats.
 KTX trains have no restaurant cars or bars, only seat service.
 From 2006, one car of selected KTX services functions as a moving cinema.

 Ticket prices

 KTX fares were designed to be about halfway between those for conventional trains and airline tickets.
 The fare system implemented at the start of service in April 2004 deviated from prices proportional with distance, to favour long-distance trips.
 On April 25, 2005, fares were selectively reduced for relations under-performing most.

 From November 1, 2006, due to rising energy prices, Korail applied an 8-10% fare hike for various train services, including 9.5% for KTX.
 The price of a Seoul-Busan Standard Class ticket increased to 48,100 won.
 From July 1, 2007, KTX fares were hiked another 6.5%, while those for the slower Saemaeul and Mugunghwa services on the parallel conventional route were raised by 3.5 percent and 2.5 percent, respectively.
 However, new reduced weekday and unassigned seat fares were also introduced.

 After the November 1, 2010, start of service on the Daegu–Busan section of the Gyeongbu HSR, the fare for KTX trains using the new section was set about 8% higher than for the old route via Miryang, while that for the new services via Suwon was set lower.